1999 Pacific typhoon season

 The 1999 Pacific typhoon season was the last Pacific typhoon season to use English names as storm names.
-It was a very inactive season, featuring the lowest number of typhoons on record, five.
-It had no official bounds; it ran year-round in 1999, but most tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
+It also featured the lowest number of typhoons on record, with only five reaching this intensity.
+This was mainly due to a strong La Niña which persisted from last year.
+It also featured the least amount of ACE produced on record.
+The season was also below-average in named storms, with only 20 of such spawning.
+This season also featured multiple landfalls in Hong Kong, but it was much more active than the previous season.
+It had no official bounds; it ran year-round in 1999, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and November.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
+The first named storm, Hilda, developed on January 6, while the last named storm, Gloria, dissipated on November 16.

 Tropical Storms formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions in this basin have the "W" suffix added to their number.
 Tropical cyclones that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.

-Season summary

 Systems

-In the storm information below, the Joint Typhoon Warning Center (JTWC) wind-speed advisories differ than that of the Japan Meteorological Agency (JMA) because the JTWC uses the United States criteria of 1-minute sustained winds to designate a tropical cyclone's maximum sustained winds, whereas the JMA uses 10-minute sustained winds to determine maximum sustained winds.
-Consequently, in most cases, the JTWC maximum winds for a cyclone appear higher than the JMA's estimated maximum winds for the same system.

-Tropical Depression Hilda (Auring)
+Tropical Storm Hilda (Auring)

 The JTWC issued a Tropical Cyclone Formation Alert (TCFA) for a developing broad circulation that stretched out from the northwest Borneo coast early on January 4.
 This developed into a tropical depression and moved slowly to the north away from Borneo, becoming Tropical Storm Hilda early on January 6.
 Soon after reaching its peak strength of 65 km/h Hilda drifted further north into an area of increased wind shear, which caused the storm to dissipate the next day.
 Both JMA and PAGASA tracked this system, but considered it a tropical depression.
 PAGASA named the storm Auring.

 Malaysia reported to the World Meteorological Organization (WMO) Typhoon Committee that Tropical Storm Hilda brought heavy rain to Sabah.
 The rain caused flooding and landslides, and was responsible for five deaths.
 The mudslides caused about $1.3 million in damage (1999 USD, 15 million 1999 MYR) to roads throughout the country.